Skip to main content

 Gen Z (Ages 22–27)

-• Struggling to land first full-time jobs
+• Struggling to secure their first full-time roles

-Millennials & Gen X (Ages 28–55)
+Millennials and Gen X (Ages 28–55)

-• Witnessing erosion of stable mid-level roles
+• Witnessing the erosion of stable mid-level roles

-• Being forced into career pivots
+• Being forced into career pivots due to shifting demands

-• Balancing families while facing job insecurity
+• Balancing family responsibilities with job insecurity

 Baby Boomers (Ages 56+)

-• Postponing retirement due to financial stress
+• Postponing retirement for financial reasons

-• Struggling with digital hiring systems
+• Navigating digital hiring systems that favor younger applicants

 The Application Overload Paradox

-• Recruiters spend more time filtering irrelevant applications
+• Recruiters spend hours filtering low-quality submissions

-• Greater reliance on screening software
+• Over-reliance on screening tools increases

 Industry-Specific Trends: Winners and Losers